mroshaw/mroshaw.github.io/Subnautica/advancedtopics/prefabs.md

 Think of a prefab as a template or blueprint, if you like, that describes an object in your game that be used to create many instances of that object, without having to reconfigure each and every instance.

 So, we may have a `Snowstalker` prefab, that contains all of the components and definitions that make a working, moving, murderising Snowstalker.
+That includes the component code to make it move, react to danger, perform actions, as well as the models, textures and animations that the players see on screen.
 To create a gang of murderous beasts, you need simply use the prefab to generate 20 new `SnowStalker` instances from that prefab, and place them around the map using their `Transform`.
+We do not have to create an empty game object from scratch and configure dozens of components.

-If we subsequently amend the prefab, all 20 instances inherit this change.
+A cool feature of prefabs is that if we subsequently amend the prefab definition, all 20 instances inherit this change straight away.
 This makes life really easy for a developer or modder who wants to create new object instances and tweak them.
+So to change all of your spawned Snowstalker's blue, just change the prefab definition and voila, a heard of blue beasties!

-Once you've used a prefab to create a new instance, you're free to mess around without impacting other instances.
-So, you can increase the aggressiveness of your new Snowstalker, or even add new behaviours and components to change the way it behaves.
+Conversely, once you've used a prefab to create a new instance, you're free to mess around with that instance without impacting other instances or the prefab itself.
+So, you can increase the aggressiveness of just one of your new Snowstalkers, or even add new behaviours and components to change the way it behaves, without effecting any of the other instances that you've spawned.

 ## How to use prefabs